OscarPastry/OS_project/README.md

 # OS_project

-### change the directory location at the start of the code
+### change the directory location ,at the start of the code

 run the following
 ```